drognisep/fynetree/README.md

 	mux      sync.Mutex
 	parent   *TreeNode
-	children []fyne.CanvasObject
 }

-// Defined in the model package

-// NodeEventHandler is a handler function for node events triggered by the view. type NodeEventHandler func()
 ```

 The view is completely defined by the renderer.
 This keeps view behavior and complexity neatly